Woodbourne station: Phase II

 Phase II of this project, completed in November 2002, consisted of the construction of new station facilities on the other side of Woodbourne Road, adjacent to the new parking lot.
-The new low level platform accommodates a six-car train and a large canopy/shelter is located near its center.
-New gooseneck style lighting fixtures were installed throughout the station area.
+The new low-level platform accommodates a six-car train; a large canopy/shelter is located near its center.
+New gooseneck-style lighting fixtures were installed throughout the station area.

 Accessibility features include new tactile edging, a mini-high level platform, signage, and an AVPA system.
-Due to the configuration of this three-track territory (2 passenger tracks and one freight track), cross track boarding platforms were installed in order to reach the center (outbound) passenger track.
+Due to the configuration of this three-track territory (two passenger tracks and one freight track), cross track boarding platforms were installed in order to reach the center (outbound) passenger track.
+As the mini-high level platform only allows accessible boarding from the inbound track, the station is not considered accessible by SEPTA.
 The location of the old station has since become a popular location for local railfans to watch and film trains from.

 Station layout

 Woodbourne consists of a single low-level side platform adjacent to the inbound track.
 Access to the outbound track is via concrete crossovers of the inbound track.